Park's Original Bio Dome 60 Cell Seed Starter

 This "mini greenhouse" lets you control climate and conditions for best germination!

 This little powerhouse from Holland bears almost no resemblance to other seed kits, which tend to produce spindly sprouts with curled-up roots and limp stems.
 Park's Bio Dome seedlings grow to a uniform height and width, thanks to the spacious distance between each growing cell.
 And our growing medium -- the Bio Sponge -- encourages root growth downward, NOT in an upward spiral that eventually strangles the plant!
+With the Bio Dome, you place only one seed in each Bio Sponge, which really helps stretch out today's smaller seed-count packets.
+The only seeds unsuitable for the Bio Dome are very large ones (which you would want to direct-sow, anyway) and root vegetables needing space to grow their tuber, such as carrots, beets, and radishes.

 Before and after germination, your seeds receive just as much light, water, heat, and air circulation as they need, thanks to the adjustable vents and bottom-tray watering design of Park's Bio Dome.
 This environment offers such great growth conditions to the emerging seedlings that Bio Dome plants are usually ready to transplant a bit quicker than other seedlings -- and they suffer virtually no transplant shock in the garden.